Influencer Caleb Coffee hospitalised after falling off cliff in Hawaii

 Influencer Caleb Coffee has been hospitalised after falling off a cliff during a hike in Hawaii, according to a GoFundMe page created by his sister.

-On Thursday 17 August, Coffee’s sister Peyton created the page, where she revealed that her brother is in the intensive care unit with a “spinal fracture and broken femur, elbow and wrist”.
+On Thursday 17 August, Coffee’s sister Peyton created the fundraising page, where she revealed that her brother is in the intensive care unit with a “spinal fracture and broken femur, elbow and wrist”.
 His sister also stated that they don’t know the “extent” of his injuries yet, but that they also include “multiple gouges and burns throughout his entire body”.

-According to the GoFundMe, Coffee was hiking with three friends when he “slipped and fell off a 60-80ft cliff onto lava rock”.
+According to the GoFundMe, Coffee was hiking with three friends when he “slipped and fell off a 60 to 80ft cliff onto lava rock”.
 He was reportedly airlifted to a nearby hospital, with Peyton telling fans that her brother “hasn’t been able to hold down food”.
 “The medics have informed us more injuries will most likely pop up over the next few weeks…” she added.

 Coffee, who has more than 11 million followers on TikTok, updated his followers with a video posted to the platform on Thursday, where he wrote that it’s a “miracle” he’s alive.

 “Hey everybody, I just want to give a massive thank you to anyone that’s trying to help me or support me right now and I wanted to let you guys know a little update I just found out, that my neck and spine is not broken,” the TikToker said in the video, which he filmed from his hospital bed.

-“So thank you so much God and I just want everybody to know that anybody that is supporting me, I really appreciate you guys and I’m doing my best to get better.”
+“So thank you so much God and I just want everybody to know that anybody that is supporting me, I really appreciate you guys and I’m doing my best to get better,” he continued.

 In the emotional video, Coffee also revealed that this is not the first time that he has “almost died,” as he said he used to suffer from seizures when he was younger.